 The proposal would bail out expensive and uncompetitive coal and nuclear plants

 The proposal asks the Federal Energy Regulatory Commission (FERC) to take action within 60 days that would financially prop up “fuel-secure resources,” which must have “a 90-day fuel supply on site enabling [them] to operate during an emergency, extreme conditions, or a natural man-made disaster.”
-This requirement is aimed squarely at coal and nuclear power plants, which would generally be able to satisfy these criteria.
+This requirement is aimed squarely at coal and nuclear plants, which would generally be able to satisfy these criteria.

 Many coal and nuclear units are very expensive and are having trouble competing in the wholesale electricity market (as discussed here).
 So the proposal asks FERC to bail out these power plants by essentially guaranteeing them profits and insulating them from competitive market forces.
 The proposal amounts to a massive subsidy that would ensure the plants continue to operate, rather than being economically retired when they are more expensive than other units (including wind and solar) that sell electricity at lower cost.